 Lucky Bamboo Care

 Light Requirement for Lucky Bamboo: bright indirect light.
 In it’s native environment Dracaena sanderiana receive an ample amount of light.
 However, the surrounding plants shade the lucky bamboo from direct exposure to the sun.
 Too much direct sunlight can cause the leaves to burn.
-It is important that the lucky bamboo receive adequate light; lack of light will cause week growth, stretching and poor color.
+It is important that the lucky bamboo receive adequate light; lack of light will cause weak growth, stretching and poor color.
 Low light conditions will, also, cause stunted growth and inhibit new leaf growth.
 The light requirements for lucky bamboo are the same whether grown in water or in soil.

 Water Requirements for Lucky Bamboo